 Global Introduction Status

-93 countries have introduced rotavirus vaccines.
-This includes 86 national introductions, 3 ongoing phased introductions, and 4 sub-national introductions.
+Over 90 countries have introduced rotavirus vaccines.
+This includes 86 national introductions, 3 ongoing phased introductions, and 4 pilot or sub-national introductions.

 The impact of the two currently licensed vaccines on severe rotavirus and all-cause diarrhea has been dramatic in countries that have introduced the vaccine.Learn More About Vaccine Health Impact